mebeim/aoc/2021/README.md

-Now we need to group numbers by 3, using a sliding-window method to determine how many couples of (overlapping) triplets are there where the second triplet has an higher sum than the first one.
+Now we need to group numbers by 3, using a sliding-window method to determine how many couples of (overlapping) triplets are there where the second triplet has a higher sum than the first one.
 For example, in `1 2 3 4` the triplet `2 3 4` has higher sum than the previous triplet `1 2 3`.

 Let's just write a simple loop: we can use `zip` again to group the numbers in